 What is Club Wingspan?

 Club Wingspan is an on-site afterschool program at your school!
-We offer arts enrichment activities for students every day that school is in session, and our programs run until 6pm.
+We offer arts enrichment classes for students following the DOE calendar, and our programs run until 6pm.
 Wingspan Arts is a 501(c)3 not-for-profit organization, and our programs are fully-insured.

 The Club Wingspan afterschool model has been developed and refined over the years, and although programs may look similar on the outside, they are tailored specifically to each school community.
 This model owes its success to our Site Directors and Assistants who facilitate daily program management, and our roster of talented Teaching Artists, who are able to focus on the arts instruction that they do best.
-Club Wingspan allows all students a chance to broaden their arts learning, and with classes like Rock Band, Karate, Mini Musical and Pop Art, you never know what to expect with each new semester of afterschool.
+Club Wingspan allows all students a chance to broaden their arts learning, and with classes like Rock Band, Mini Musical, Art Studio, and Actor's Toolkit.
+You never know what to expect with each new semester of afterschool.

 Who is at my school?

 Each Wingspan Arts afterschool program has a Site Director, who is on-site at your child’s school every day from school dismissal until 6pm, Monday-Friday.
 They are your Wingspan points of contact, and can be reached via email and mobile phone when programs are in session.

 Each Wingspan Arts class is led by one of our amazing Teaching Artists, who are working professional artists and educators.

 Every program also has Site Assistants and Assistant Teaching Artists, who help supervise the guided play and structured activities before and after enrichment classes, and provide support during classes, too!

 What does a typical day look like?

 Wingspan starts the moment your child is dismissed from school, and runs until 6pm.